ColorlibHQ/Activello/readme.md

 Afterwards you can continue theme setup and customization via WordPress Dashboard - Appearance - Theme Options.
 For detailed theme documentation, please visit http://colorlib.com/wp/support/activello

+### Translation
+Theme can be translated directly on https://translate.wordpress.org/projects/wp-themes/activello without relying on the .po file.
+All the translatable strings are pulled automatically.
+For more info please check this link https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/

 ### Theme Features

 * Bootstrap 3 integration